This code aims at improving Javascript modularity and encapsulation.

 <div _mc></div>

-The _mc attribute and properties are the only interference with the DOM, so every other system should be happy to work with this.
+attribute and property are the only interference with the DOM, so any other system should be happy to work with this.

 Feel free to contact me for any questions or inquiries: